Frank J. LeFevre

-Frank Jacob Le Fevre (November 30, 1874 – April 29, 1941) was a U.S. Representative from New York, son of Jacob Le Fever.
+Frank Jacob Le Fevre (November 30, 1874 – April 29, 1941) was a U.S. representative from New York, son of Jacob Le Fever.

+Early life and education

-Born in New Paltz, New York, Le Fevre attended the public schools and the New Paltz Normal School.
-While at the normal school, he became a member of Alpha Pi Nu, which was later known as the Delphic Fraternity.
+Born in New Paltz, New York, LeFevre was a descendant of the city's founders.
+Le Fevre attended the public schools and the New Paltz Normal School, later named State University of New York at New Paltz.
+While at the Normal School, he became a member of Alpha Pi Nu, which was later known as the Delphic Fraternity.